rohit12crj/Study-Notes/AWS/Cloudfront/notes.md

+Your page loads in 80 ms in Australia but 600 ms in India.
+Same backend.
+Same code.
+What would you use to fix this?

 Q1.
 Your static website hosted on S3 is slow for users in different countries.
 How do you fix it?
 Answer: Put Amazon CloudFront in front of S3: